 Be Mindful of a Sensitive Mouth

 Some children’s mouths are more sensitive than others, which can make brushing an unpleasant experience.
 If the cause of your child’s oral sensitivity is a decayed or cracked tooth, it’s time to get professional dental treatment.

-If the problem lies in general sensitivity of your youngster’s teeth, special desensitizing toothpastes are available.
-Consult a dentist before allowing your child to use one of these toothpastes, particularly if they’re under 12.
+If the problem lies in the general sensitivity of your youngster’s teeth, special desensitizing toothpaste is available.
+Consult a dentist before allowing your child to use one of these kinds of toothpaste, particularly if they’re under 12.

 Set a Good Example

 Children learn from their parents, so make brushing a family affair.
 There’s no better way to lead by example when it comes to brushing than being right there with them to make sure they do a good job.
 As the American Dental Association says: “The family that brushes together has even more reason to smile.”

 Young children particularly enjoy learning by copying, so brush your teeth together in front of a mirror, giving them the chance to duplicate what you’re doing.
 Youngsters also like to mimic other children, so show your kids a cute video like “How to Brush Your Teeth Properly for Children.”

 Once you’ve got your youngster into good toothbrushing habits, replace their toothbrush every three months (or sooner if the bristles become frayed) to ensure effective functioning and to safeguard against harmful bacteria.
 And make sure they see a dentist every six months for a check-up.

 Remember that your kids’ teeth are susceptible to the same problems as adult teeth, so try to cut back on the number of starchy snacks and sugary drinks they consume.
 An experienced pediatric dental practice will be able to give you comprehensive and invaluable advice on how to get young children to brush their teeth and on preventative dental care for kids.